-DEADLINE: Submit one (1) original and six (6) copies (total of 6) of the grant application to the Office of Cultural and Heritage Affairs by Friday, June 17th (postmark date).
-Please mark one application as the "original" and include the signed application form, one copy of documentation of IRS nonprofit status and the completed application checklist.
-It is requested that each copy be submitted in its own folder.
+FINAL DEADLINE: Submit one (1) original and six (6) copies (total of 7) of the grant application to the Office of Cultural & Heritage Affairs by Friday, June 23, 2017 (postmark date).
+Please submit each copy in its own folder.
+In a folder marked "original," submit the original SIGNED (ink) application with one copy of documentation of IRS nonprofit status, completed Application Checklist, and other items listed on Checklist.